vivekagra/Reinforcement-Learning/README.md

 # Reinforcement-Learning
-This Repository contains my code of Reinforcement Learning as well as Some reading Stuff
+This Repository contains my code of Reinforcement Learning as well as Some reading material